Art and Design: Fine Art A Level

 St Mary's is consistently ranked in the top 15% for value-added in the UK for Art, and in the top 10% for Photography.
 In 2021, the Department won a national Education Business Award, which recognises excellence in the visual arts.

-Enjoy creating in your own personal workspace in our Sixth Form Studio, part of our dedicated Art and Photography Centre @ No.47 Bateman Street, as you explore a broad range of 2D media, including painting, illustration, drawing and mixed media.
+Enjoy creating art in our Sixth Form Studio, part of our dedicated Art and Photography Centre @ No.47 Bateman Street, as you explore a broad range of 2D and 3D media, including painting, drawing, printmaking, ceramics, and mixed media approaches.

-You will have access to exceptional facilities including our kiln, printing presses, digital art suite, professional cameras and lenses, photographic darkroom, professional lighting studio and fine art room.
+You will have access to exceptional facilities including our kiln, printing presses, digital art suite, professional cameras and lenses, photographic darkroom, professional lighting studio and three fully equipped visual arts classrooms.

 Our enriched learning opportunities include: